-The Draft Local Plan will be published in early October 2021 Hertsmere Borough Council published their draft Local Plan on 6th September 2021.
+Hertsmere Borough Council published their draft Local Plan on 6th September 2021.
 The good news is there is currently no housing development planned for site BE1 (Allum Lane fields).
 Click here to read the press release.
 Our members received a newsletter on 10th September 2021 regarding this announcement.
-A full HBC Council meeting will take place on 30th September 2021 to seek agreement for the draft plan to go out for Regulation 18 Engagement (the plan will not be formally adopted until next year).
+A full HBC Council meeting took place on 30th September 2021 where they agreed for the draft plan to go out for Regulation 18 Engagement (the plan will not be formally adopted until next year).
 Regulation 18 allows for a 6-week Engagement period where organisations and members of the public can submit any representation they wish to make on the plan.
-We await the publication of the Local Plan in October 2021.
-Once published we will contact our members with a further update.
 We will closely monitor any planning applications made by Schopwick surgery on site BE1 to ensure it is kept to acceptable parameters, has minimum impact to the surroundings, with adequate boundaries and distinction from the rest of the green belt fields.
 Click here for further details of the Schopwick relocation plans.

 ALFA will remain active should an appeal be made by developers / land owners or there are issues with the Schopwick Surgery relocation.